Pottery Barn Kids Cotton Woven Organic Bed Blanket

 Material: Not entirely eco-friendly

-The Bamboo Collection Sheets are 100% rayon from bamboo fabric.
+The Bamboo Collection Sheets are 100 percent rayon from bamboo fabric.
 There are many environmental benefits to using bamboo.
 It grows rapidly, doesn’t require harmful pesticides, and once it’s cut down, it regrows without having to be replanted.
 Bamboo yields ten times as much fabric as 1 acre of cotton, requires one-third the amount of water as cotton, and doesn’t use as much manpower for harvesting.

 While bamboo rayon sheets are a step up from cotton/bamboo blend sheets and cotton/polyester blend sheets, rayon processing is not environmentally friendly.
 Some say it negates the benefit of even using bamboo at all.
 The process of turning bamboo into rayon starts off with a chemical bath, and the emissions from that processing contribute to air pollution.
 We know there are better bamboo sheet options on the market today that involve fewer environmentally harmful chemicals in the manufacturing process.
 Fortunately, when we removed the sheets from the packaging there was no off-gassing or strong chemical odors emitting from the sheets.

 We tested the white color for its versatility, but The Bamboo Collection has several colors, including tan, ivory, teal, green, and light blue.
 The fitted sheet comes with very deep pockets and an elastic band sewn all the way around the edge.
 We like both of these features because we don’t have to worry about the fitted sheet sliding up and coming off the bed.
 We also have foam padding on our bed.
 There was plenty of room in the fitted sheet to reach underneath the mattress.
 The pillowcases, while very comfortable, were a bit large for our standard size pillows.
 We weren’t worried about the pillowcases falling off, but the look wasn’t as crisp as it could have been.